 Spike Lee says that, at the time of making the movie, he was not aware that riddles had been a major part of the plot in another thriller set in New York, Die Hard: With a Vengeance (1995).
 He said if he had known that he would have cut out the riddle scenes in his movie.

 Paul's (Lemon Andersen) line calling one of the detectives that were interrogating him a "wassa-wassa" was improvised.
-So was Detective Frazier's (Denzel Washington) answer: "Do you know how to say Rikers Island in Spanish?"
+So was Detective Frazier's (Denzel Washington) response: "How do you say Rikers Island in Spanish?"

 The barber in the scene at the exclusive men's club where Jodie Foster confronts Christopher Plummer named Vincent (his nameplate is affixed to the mirror, and Plummer addresses him by name too), is in real life the barber at the Down Town Association on Pine Street.